 1. Hole In Pen Cap

 Have you ever wondered why many pen caps have a small hole in the top?
-When pens began being manufactured, companies realized that pen caps could pose as huge choking hazards for children.
-They designed caps with a hole in the top so that if the cap was swallowed, children would still be able to pass air through.
+When pens began being manufactured, companies soon realized that pen caps could pose a huge choking hazard for children.
+As a result, they designed caps with a hole in the top so that, if the cap was swallowed, children would still be able to pass air through.

 2. Soda Can Tab

 The majority of soda can tabs have a hole in the middle of them.
-This isn’t so you can fit your finger underneath, but to use as a placeholder for your straw!
+This isn’t so you can fit your finger underneath; rather, it serves as a placeholder for your straw!

 3. Gas Light Arrow

-If you look at your vehicle’s gas light, there should be an arrow beside the gas pump icon.
-This arrow is to remind the driver which side the gas tank is on.
+If you look at your vehicle’s gas light, you should notice an arrow beside the gas pump icon.
+This arrow serves as a reminder for the driver of which side the gas tank is on.

 4. Paper Margins